gag6ban/Mid-Bootcamp-Project/README.md

 ### Data Set

-Sales data between 2011 and 2021 from the Germany used platform 'AutoScout24'.
-It has 44,000 observations with 9 different features.
+Data from Kaggle: https://www.kaggle.com/datasets/ander289386/cars-germany was imported.
+It had 48,000 observations with 9 different features.

 **Year**: Respective year in which the car was sold